Tyndrum (Taigh an Droma)

 Tyndrum is a small village which has developed as a popular tourist stop because of its strategic position where the road to Oban branches off the A82 Glasgow to Inverness trunk road.
 It is also unusual, for such a small community, to be provided with two rail Stations: Tyndrum Lower as depicted here, on the Oban line and Upper Tyndrum which is located on the Fort William and Mallaig line.
 For this reason there is plenty of accommodation, restaurants, shops and a campsite.
 Tyndrum Lower station is an unstaffed halt and is located on the south west corner of the village, whereas Upper Tyndrum is a station built in the traditional West Highland Line ‘Swiss Chalet’ style.
 It too is unstaffed and only infrequently used for arrivals because of its location high above the village with access via a steep and narrow road.

 The West Highland Way long distance footpath passes through Tyndrum.

 Gold is mined at Cononish, two miles from the village.

-The Line to Oban sometimes is often overlooked, compared with the scenery on the line to Fort William and Mallaig, but it shares the first part of both and, although shorter, is every bit the equal.
-It also makes for a more practical day return trip to Oban, particularly with young children, and leaves plenty time to enjoy a day in Oban.
-There is plenty to see and do in Oban, with even time for a sale to the island of Mull and back.
+The Line to Oban is sometimes overlooked, compared with the scenery on the line to Fort William and Mallaig, but it shares the first part of both journeys as far as Crianlarich and, although shorter, is every bit the equal.
+It also makes for a more practical day return trip to Oban from Glasgow, particularly with young children, and leaves plenty time to enjoy a day in the town.
+There is plenty to see and do, with even time for a sail to the island of Mull.